Finext: The Successes and Challenges of a Self-Managing Company

 To host all the interviews they have exclusively reserved us the so-called 'wedding room' of the manor house for today.
 We are seated in the beautiful and spacious room and spend the day interviewing a range of Finext consultants.
 We speak with an interesting mix of personalities and through them we try to understand Finext's unique culture as best as possible.
 We meet seasoned consultants that were involved in the management buy-out like Frank Fondse and Peter van Muijen.
 Consultants that joined Finext just after the buy-out like Lieke Aalbers and Paul Damen.
 And consultants that have joined the firm more recently like Amanda van Diemen and Jonathan Aardema.

 All of them tell us that working at Finext gives them lots of satisfaction.
 They all seem to be very happy with their job and paint us a detailed picture of the company.
-They value the fact that the self-management culture is providing them with a high degree of freedom, transparency and responsibility.
+They value the fact that the self-management culture provides them with a high degree of freedom, transparency, and responsibility.
 They underline that it stimulates their entrepreneurship and creativity.
 Here are a few great examples of their freedom, transparency and responsibility:

 • All salaries are transparent within the company;